1. Who should apply to the program?

 2. How long will it take to learn whether I’ve been accepted into the program?

 The deadline to submit an application is January 21, 2020.
 Applicants are typically informed whether they’ve been accepted in February 2020.
 If you are concerned about the time it takes to obtain a visa, please contact us at firstname.lastname@example.org.

 3. Are there scholarships available to pay for the full cost of the program?

 The Citi Foundation provides a limited number of partial scholarships to participants who otherwise cannot attend because of the cost.
 Please note that we are unable to offer scholarships to all applicants who apply.
 If you would like to apply for a scholarship, please indicate so in the application.

-The program tuition includes all housing and meals during the program.
-The tuition does not include the administrative fee, airfare, incidentals and meals outside of the program dates or off of the Harvard campus.
-For questions please contact us at firstname.lastname@example.org.
+The program cost includes all housing and meals during the program as well as administrative fees.
+The tuition does not include airfare, incidentals and meals outside of the program dates or off of the Harvard campus.
+For questions please contact us at email@example.com.

 6. Can I come for part of the program?

 The HBS and Accion policy is to accept participants who can attend the entire program.
 The program design builds lessons based on each case study, discussion group, and classroom discussion.
 Therefore, the goals of the program are best achieved through full participation by all participants.

 The program is designed to create an atmosphere of strong engagement and relationship building among the participants and HBS staff.
 The policy requires all participants to stay on campus.